robisim74/angular-l10n/README.md

 The `L10nIntlService` also provides methods for other APIs, such as _Collator_, _PluralRules_ and _ListFormat_.

+### Intl API in Node.js environment
+To use _Intl_ in _Node.js_, check the support according to the version in the official documentation: [Internationalization Support](https://nodejs.org/api/intl.html)

 ## Previous versions
 - **Angular v9 (Angular l10n v9.3.0)**